 Lastly, because both postcodes are in the correct format, a series of Verification, Validation and Authentication steps could be employed in order to work out which postcode is correct.
 However, for the sake of this example we will say that the owner of the data base trusts record 1 because it is from a more trusted source.
 Thus the postcode and home number from record 1 will be used in the “Golden Record”.

 After these rules have been applied, the records above are merged into one:

-This is known as the “Golden Record” it is complete and accurate.
+This is known as the “Golden Record” it is complete, accurate and trustworthy.

-With all of your records in this format, you will thus unlock your data allowing numerous benefits such as: increased customer satisfaction, less wasted money, reports can be created on accurate data, GDPR Compliance and finally trustworthy decisions can be made based on trustworthy data.
+With all of your records in this format, you will unlock the full potential of your CRM and its data, allowing numerous benefits such as: increased customer satisfaction, less wasted money on marketing campaigns, GDPR Compliant Data and finally statistically driven decisions can be made based on reliable customer data.